This gluten-free banana bread is soft, moist, and lightly sweetened. Easy to throw together and perfect for a healthy breakfast or snack!

 How do I store gluten-free banana bread?

-This banana bread can be stored at room temperature in an airtight container for 3 days.
-You can refrigerate up to a week, or cut into slices and freeze for months.
+This banana bread can be stored at room temperature in an airtight container for about 2 days.
+However, if you live in a hot/humid environment, I recommend storing the bread in the fridge after 24 hours.
+You can refrigerate up to a week, or cut into slices and freeze for about 2 months without the flavor deteriorating.

 How do I reheat banana bread?

-I love using an air fryer* (not the one I have but looking to upgrade to) to reheat and lightly toast my breads.
+Air Fryer ⟶ I love using an air fryer* (not the one I have but looking to upgrade to) to reheat and lightly toast my breads.
 I do 350°F for about 5-7 minutes, but the temperature and timing can vary slightly depending on your air fryer.
-If reheating frozen banana bread that hasn’t been thawed yet, briefly thaw in the microwave (otherwise the middle will not cook when the outside is toasted), about 30 seconds should do the trick.
+If reheating frozen banana bread that hasn’t been thawed yet, briefly thaw in the microwave (otherwise the middle will not cook when the outside is toasted), about 20 seconds should do the trick.

 More Banana Breads and Muffins!